Nthompson096/KVM-GPU-Passthrough/README.md

 do the following below.

-Here is the shell command, save the script and run the script if you are running it inside /usr/bin as sudo, otherwise save it to where you copied the emulator; edit the values when needed (also if saving to /usr/bin be sure to run as root).
+Here is a shell command script, save the script and run the script as root (sudo) if you are running it inside /usr/bin, otherwise save it to where you copied the emulator; edit the values when needed.
 Also be sure to chmod +x binary as an executable as sudo.

 	#!/bin/bash